pereznetworks/Library-Manager/README.md

           the following folders and files comprise the Library Manager app

-          - I ended up not using migrations in my project but the sequelize config is setup to track migrations
+          - I ended up not using migrations in my project but the sequelize config is setup to track migrations and seeders
           - I did use seeders to insert sample data into my library db

             /bin